rayotoo/Neuroscience.github.io/index.md

 # Object perception and Spatial Cognition.
-A.	Two processing pathways originate from primary visual cortex.
+## Two processing pathways originate from primary visual cortex.
 Please name and describe each pathway, discuss the processing stages and divisions in each pathway, discuss the properties of neurons at various stages and identify functions associated with them.
 Finally, identify two clinical syndromes that are associated with damage to each pathway (a total of four).

-## Solution
-The two processing pathways are the ventral stream or “What pathway” and the dorsal stream or “Where pathway”.
+The two processing pathways are:
+1. The ventral stream or “What pathway”
+2. The dorsal stream or “Where pathway”.

-The ventral stream or “what pathway”, so called due to its role in identifying objects is located at the junction of the occipital and temporal lobes.
++ The ventral stream or “what pathway”, so called due to its role in identifying objects is located at the junction of the occipital and temporal lobes.
 It carries information from the primary visual cortex to the temporal lobe.
 The neurons in the parietal association cortex and superior and middle temporal visual association cortex (posterior parietal lobe and middle superior temporal gyrus and the superior part of the posterior inferior and middle temporal gyrus) have binocular receptive fields and process P-channel information about object location and M-channel information about object movement.

-The dorsal stream or “Where pathway”, so called because of its involvement in analyzing the movement of identified objects.
++ The dorsal stream or “Where pathway”, so called because of its involvement in analyzing the movement of identified objects.
 This pathway is thought to be involved with perceiving motion and spatial relationships between objects in the visual field.
 It comprises of several cortical areas, including the medial temporal area (MT or V5), the medial superior temporal area (MST), and the ventral and lateral intraparietal areas (VIP and LIP).
 At early stages in the ventral stream pathway, neurons are sensitive to specific types of visual stimulation.
 At later stages, neurons are increasingly sensitive to illusory contours which are implied by combinations of visual stimulation.
 At higher tiers of processing, silent areas surrounding the receptive fields of neurons augment the activity of stimuli in the receptive field – (i.e., figure/ground segregation).
 Neurons in the anterior 2/3rds of IT are sensitive to complex feature arrangements like objects and faces.
 Face selective neurons (patches) can be found in the lower bank of the STS in primates

-Two clinical syndromes associated with damage to the Ventral Stream pathway are Agnosia and alexia.
++ Two clinical syndromes associated with damage to the Ventral Stream pathway are Agnosia and alexia.
 Two clinical syndromes associated with damage to the dorsal Stream pathway are Balint’s Syndrome and akinetopsia.

 # Attention.

-## A.	The difference between the exogenous and endogenous attentional systems.
+## The difference between the exogenous and endogenous attentional systems.

 + The endogenous attentional system is driven by internal motivations and processes; our ability to voluntarily monitor information at a given location.
 It is of two types: covert and overt.
 The covert type is indirect, when you look at something from the corner of your eye without directly looking at it.
 Overt on the other hand is direct when you focus your attention on a target or location.